cgwire/zou/docs/index.md

 sudo chown zou: /opt/zou/logs
 ```

 Then we daemonize the *gunicorn* process via Systemd.
-For that we add a new
+For that, we add a new
 file that will add a new daemon to be managed by Systemd:

 *Path: /etc/systemd/system/zou.service*